acm-utv/ontoqa/README.md

 The system accepts questions formulated in natural language (english), translates them in SPARQL queries and submits them to the knowòedge base to show results.
 The system has been built on a specific knowledge base, but should support adaptability to different ontologies.

+## Requirements
+To correctly build the app, the following libraries must be installed in the local Maven repository:

+* DUDES
+* lemon.api

 ## Build
 The app building is provided by Apache Maven.
 To build the app you need to run